-The belt that stops the pulling wire is expressed by a detailed photo-etched parts.
+The belt that stops the pulling wire is expressed by detailed photo-etched parts.

 The photo-etched parts attached on the front are also high quality.
 A front fender is naturally damaged.

-There were belt of photo-etched parts, but it’s difficult to assemble and I use plate weight for fishing.
+There was a belt of photo-etched parts, but it’s difficult to assemble and I use plate weight for fishing.